MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

     2. Select the **Browse** tab, search for the [Microsoft.Windows.CppWinRT](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) package, and install the latest version of this package.

     > [!NOTE]
     > For new projects, you can alternatively install the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) and use one of the C++/WinRT project templates included in that extension.
-For more details, see [this article](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).
+For more details, see [Visual Studio support for C++/WinRT, and the VSIX](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

 4. On the **Browse** tab of the **NuGet Package Manager** window, search for the [Microsoft.Toolkit.Win32.UI.SDK](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.SDK) NuGet package and install the latest stable version of this package.
 This package provides several build and run time assets that enable XAML Islands to work in your app.